 It is a student's responsibility to initiate the NBOME or USMLE accommodation request.
-An accommodation granted by KCU does not guarantee approval for board examination by NBOME or USMLE.
-All board examination accommodation requests must be submitted to Vice Provost for Enrollment and Student Services/Section 504 Coordinator for verification and signature.
-Verified and signed board examination accommodation request forms will be returned to the student for submission to NBOME or USMLE.
+An accommodation granted by KCU does not guarantee approval for board examination by NBOME or NBME.
+All board examination accommodation requests must be submitted to the Disability Services & Advising Coordinator for verification and signature.
+Verified and signed board examination accommodation request forms will be returned to the student for submission to NBOME or NBME.